 How metal-bonded diamond grinding wheels are dressed determines their removal rate and operating life.
 When these wheels are dressed mechanically, the diamond grains partially lose their sharpness and break away easily.
 This effect results in only moderate grain protrusion, which does not allow the metal-bonded grinding wheel to be used at its optimum operating point.
 The solution of contactless spark erosion yields structure and retaining force in the diamond grains.

 "Metal-bonded diamond grinding wheels are increasingly being used in tool machining,” says Dr Stefan Brand, CEO of the Vollmer Group.
 “To improve their removal rate and operating life, spark eroding is the recommended dressing method.
-At the recent EMO exhibition in Hanover, we demonstrated for the first time how grinding wheels can be dressed using erosive methods with our VPulse 500."
+At the EMO 2019 exhibition in Hanover, we demonstrated for the first time how grinding wheels can be dressed using erosive methods with our VPulse 500."

 For a long time, diamond grinding wheels could not be used at their most effective operating point.
 One of the reasons is sub-optimal conditioning of the abrasive coating in manufacturing or re-profiling.
 In the past, this factor often led to mechanical dressing methods being used, which offer clear disadvantages.
 For example, it is not possible to obtain the required grain protrusion that ensures a ‘cool grind’ and the required cutting ability of the coating, even though this is the precise advantage that the metal bond would support because of the high grain retention strength.
 In addition, forces occurring during mechanical dressing are a disturbance variable to the required accuracy of the grinding wheel contour, and this requires considerable effort to monitor.